SamuelSwartzberg/flashcardifying_text_temp/phil.md

 #### JTB

 JTB = Justified True Belief
+JTB was claimed to be the classical theory of knowledge, but it probably isn't actually.
 Belief in JTB is specifically the doxastic attitude of belief

+1. p is true (T)
+2. S beliefs that p (B)
+3.

 ##### epistemic luck